dpnam2112/PPL-assignments/README.md

 language design and implementations.
 In this course, we are required to write a simple compiler for a simple, JVM-based programming language named 'Zcode'.

-The implementation process is divided into 4 phases associated to 4 assignments:
+The implementation process is divided into 4 phases corresponding to to 4 assignments:

  - Scanning, Parsing: In this phase, we are required to write a parser to check if syntax of the input program is valid.